 Lymphoedema, a disabling condition where the arm swells and becomes painful.

-How do I make a compensation claim for breast cancer misdiagnosis?
+How long do I have make a breast cancer misdiagnosis claim?

-If you have been unfortunate enough to suffer negligence at the hands of a medical practitioner, then do not hesitate to contact MG Legal’s friendly team of expert medical negligence solicitors.
-We deal with medical negligence matters on a daily basis, and when you contact our offices, you will speak to a solicitor who empathises with your situation, will listen, and that advise you how we can help you, on a no win no fee basis.
+If you have been unfortunate enough to suffer a breast cancer misdiagnosis of any kind at the hands of a medical practitioner, then do not hesitate to contact MG Legal’s friendly team of expert medical negligence solicitors.